ministryofjustice/correspondence_tool_staff/README.md

 #### Testing in Parallel

 This project includes the `parallel_tests` gem which enables multiple CPUs to be used during testing in order to speed up execution.

+The default parallelism is 8 (override by setting PARALLEL_TEST_PROCESSORS) which seems to be about right for a typical Macbook Pro (10,1 single processor with 4 cores)

 ##### To set up parallel testing